Last updated and effective date: December 1, 2023

 As a membership organization, we regularly measure member satisfaction by surveying members.
 (Categories A, B and D).

-Our efforts to safeguard personal and company information, facilities and people require that we monitor and collect information by different means and from many environments.
-This could include through video surveillance or internet/online activity for cyber security purposes.
+Our efforts to safeguard personal and company information, facilities, and people require that we monitor and collect information by different means and from many environments.
+This could include through video surveillance, license plate reader technology or internet/online activity for cyber security purposes.
 Sources may include from the consumer, third party security providers and/or government entities including law enforcement.
-(Categories A, B, E, F and H).
+(Categories A, B, E, F, H and L).